getredash/website/src/pages/kb/user-guide/querying/query-parameters.md

 We use two parameters: `{{org_id}}` and `{{start_date}}`.

-**Can I use parameters in embedded visualizations?**
+**Can I use parameters in embedded visualizations and shared dashboards?**

 Yes, with one exception.
 If a query uses a Text type parameter it cannot be embedded because Text parameters are not safe from SQL injection.
-All other types of query parameters can be safely embedded in visualizations.
+All other types of query parameters can be used safely in embedded visualizations and dashboards.

 | Parameter Type                | Safe for Embedding? |
 |-------------------------------|---------------------|